 Polkadot is a blockchain created with interoperability in mind.
 Its unique design lays the foundation for an “internet” of interconnected blockchains and claims to offer improved scalability, security, flexibility, and privacy compared to competitors.

-In this guide, we’ll show you everything you need to know in order to purchase DOT, the native token of Polkadot.
+In this guide, we’ll show you everything you need to know in order to buy DOT, the native token of Polkadot.
 Read on for our three-step guide on how to buy Polkadot (DOT), as well as a more in-depth look at the project.

 The most important part of buying any cryptocurrency, Polkadot included, is choosing a vendor that is safe, affordable, and easy to use.
 We’ve listed our top choices below to help you select the right platform according to your needs.